estnltk/estnltk/estnltk_neural/README.md

 The source of the last release is available at the [main branch](https://github.com/estnltk/estnltk/tree/main/estnltk_neural).

----
+## License

-License: GNU General Public License v2.0
+EstNLTK-neural is released under dual license - either GNU General Public License v2.0 or Apache 2.0 License.

 (C) University of Tartu